Chair in Intercultural Management

-Only months after its creation and even before the start of the Formula One season, the Chair in Intercultural Management formed by ESCP Europe and partner Groupe Renault had already launched a research project about intercultural competence.
+Only months after its creation and even before the start of the Formula One season, the Chair in Intercultural Management formed by ESCP and partner Groupe Renault had already launched a research project about intercultural competence.

 Redefining Intercultural Management by Mouna Sepehri.

 Mouna Sepehri, Executive Vice President for the CEO’s office and Member of the Renault Executive Committee at Groupe Renault, gives us her vision about the intercultural management within Groupe Renault.